Harsh-Sriv/Harsh-Sriv/README.md

 ## 🚀 About Me

 I'm Harsh Srivastava, a third-year B.Tech Computer Science student specializing in IoT.
-Passionate about AI, ML, and IoT, I love building projects that merge software and hardware to solve real-world problems.
+Passionate about AI, ML, and IoT currently learning Front End Development, I love building projects that merge software and hardware to solve real-world problems.
 Currently, I'm an executive member of a tech club, taking initiative in diverse, dynamic projects.

 ## 🏆 Achievements & Experience